top1944/duckuments/docs/atoms_40_exercises/26_exercise_bag_thumbnails.md

 ## Skills learned

-* Read images from images topics.
+* Reading images from images topic in a bag file.

 ## Instructions

+Write a program `dt-bag-thumbnails` as specified below.

+## Specification for `dt-bag-thumbnails`

-Write a program `dt-bag-thumbnails` that creates thumbnails for some image stream topic in a bag file.
+The program `dt-bag-thumbnails` creates thumbnails for some image stream topic in a bag file.

+The syntax is:

     $ dt-bag-thumbnails ![bag] ![topic] ![output dir]